Misawa Elephant Walk 2020

 |0

-This work, Misawa Elephant Walk 2020 [Image 9 of 9], by TSgt Timothy Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Misawa Elephant Walk 2020 [Image 4 of 4], by SSgt Melanie Bulow-Gonterman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Misawa Air Base demonstrates its combat readiness in first joint, bilateral Elephant Walk

 LEAVE A COMMENT